NicJC/nicspics/content/random/rangitoto/index.md

 <br></br>

 <p>

-rangitoto island is originally a volcano which emerged from the sea several centuries ago, about 600 years.
+rangitoto island is a volcano which emerged from the sea several centuries ago, about 600 years.
 We’ve been there a few times, and the black rocks are probably lava rocks!

-A pretty decent walk!
+I assume that the volcano is dormant!
 </p>
 <p>